2024 Orlando Halloween shooting

 Mass shooting in Florida, U.S.

-On November 1, 2024, two people were killed and eight others, including seven by gunfire, were injured in a mass shooting in downtown Orlando, Florida, during overnight Halloween festivities.
+On November 1, 2024, 17-year-old Jaylen Dwayne Edgar opened fire in downtown Orlando, Florida, United States, during overnight Halloween festivities.
+Two people were killed, and seven others were injured by gunfire.
+One other person suffered a non-gunshot injury.

+In August 2026, Edgar was found guilty of two counts of first-degree murder and seven counts of attempted first degree murder.
+Edgar faces a maximum punishment of life in prison, and is scheduled to be sentenced later in October.

 Background

 Halloween is an annual holiday celebrated by dozens of countries on October 31.
 Halloween is also typically one of the busiest times in Orlando, with crowds of between 50,000 and 100,000 people.
 On the night of the shooting, an estimated 75,000 people were downtown when the gunman opened fire.

 Shooting

-At 1:07 a.m., a man walked south down Orange Avenue past the intersection of Central Boulevard before turning around, pulling a handgun from his waistline and firing a single shot, killing Tyrek Hill.
-After shooting Hill, the suspect ran east on Central Boulevard before turning north onto Court Street and cutting between multiple commercial businesses as he turned west.
+At 1:07 a.m., Edgar walked south down Orange Avenue past the intersection of Central Boulevard before turning around, pulling a handgun from his waistline and firing a single shot, killing Tyrek Hill.
+After shooting Hill, Edgar ran east on Central Boulevard before turning north onto Court Street and cutting between multiple commercial businesses as he turned west.

-The suspect then arrived at the intersection of Orange Avenue and Washington Street among another large group of people.
-At 1:11 a.m, the suspect opened fire again, mortally wounding Timothy Schmidt Jr. before continuing to shoot at the crowd, striking seven other people.
+Edgar then arrived at the intersection of Orange Avenue and Washington Street among another large group of people.
+At 1:11 a.m, Edgar opened fire again, mortally wounding Timothy Schmidt Jr. before continuing to shoot at the crowd, striking seven other people.
 Nine shell casings were found at the second scene, implying that nine shots were fired there.
-The suspect then ran a short distance south along Orange Avenue towards two marked police vehicles where he was held at gunpoint by a Orlando Police Department officer before tackling him a few moments later.
-The suspect and the officer struggled before he was subdued and arrested.
+Edgar then ran a short distance south along Orange Avenue towards two marked police vehicles where he was held at gunpoint by a Orlando Police Department officer before tackling him a few moments later.
+Edgar and the officer struggled before he was subdued and arrested.